7 Steps to a New Pet Sitting Career

 #7 Go For It!

-Being your own boss can be challenging, but the rewards of a flexible schedule full of dogs are well worth the time and effort of starting your own professional dog business.
+Being your own boss can be challenging, but the rewards of a flexible schedule full of dogs are well worth the time and effort of starting a new pet sitting career.
 So don’t be intimidated—seek support and get started.
 Other dog lovers are doing it.
 You can too.

 This article is re-published with permission from dog*biz.